 However, for the common daily web surfer, no drastic or sudden changes are bound to take place right away.
 Some providers might look to making certain services such as video streaming more affordable, competing among themselves for the least expensive method.
 This practice would likely lower the costs for such services for the typical consumer.
 On the other hand, some believe Internet providers might eventually start charging a higher fee for prime services such as Netflix.

 All in all, net neutrality is quite relative to many aspects of Internet activity and is itself somewhat complex.
 It has its pros and cons.
-Net neutrality in one form or another may return to the US in the future.
+Net neutrality in one form or another might return to the US in the future.